Iskra Lawrence Shimmies In Bikinis In New Photoshoot Video

 In the first shot, she sports a neon yellow bikini with white stripes.
 Lawrence then playfully shimmies to the song “There She Goes” by Taio Cruz.

 In the next clip, she models a peach bikini while on a beached catamaran.
-As a behind the scenes video, it captures the professional photographer snapping away.
+As a behind-the-scenes video, it captures the professional photographer snapping away.
 The next clip shows Iskra emerging from the water in a white, brown, and green striped bikini with a ruffled edge.

 Lawrence then adds some sizzle to the video by cutting back to the neon yellow bikini and emerging from the water doing a hair flip.

 However, it is not long before she returns to the green striped bikini and showcases her curves by posing lying down in the shallow waters on the beach, in solo From Here to Eternity style.
-She occasionally frolics in the waves, but a majority of the clips are ones where she lounges in sultry poses in the waves.
+She occasionally frolics in the waves, but a majority of the clips show her lounging in sultry poses in the waves.

-At the end of the clip, she poses in a group shot with her friends, including fellow plus size model and bestie Natalie Gage.
+At the end of the clip, she poses in a group shot with her friends, including fellow plus-size model and bestie Natalie Gage.

 The video has been viewed over 600,000 times and has earned nearly a thousand comments.